“Your courses have opened my musical mind, focused my practice and expanded my skill far beyond expectation.”—-Steve F.

 To that end, I have taken nearly every course Matt has offered, even three at a time!
 Matt is a brilliant teacher.
 Every course is deep and rich with information.
 The material is thoughtfully explained, allowing a student to slowly transform the class material into music.
 I can’t imagine this journey without Matt Flinner.
 His courses are a true life changing musical experience!”—Lisa S.

-60-minute classes take place online every Monday (Blues Mandolin), Tuesday (Bach for Mandolin) or Wednesday (Bill Monroe Style Mandolin) evening from October 1, 2 or 3 to December 3, 4 or 5 at 9 pm eastern time, and 45-minute practice/review sessions take place every Saturday morning/afternoon from October 6 to December 8.
-The weeks of October 22 and November 19 are off due to Matt’s touring schedule and the Thanksgiving holiday.
+60-minute classes take place online every Monday (Swing Mandolin 101), Tuesday (Mandolin Chord Melody) or Wednesday (Western Swing Mandolin) evening from April 1, 2 or 3 to June 3, 4 or 5 at 9 pm eastern time, and 45-minute practice/review sessions take place every Saturday morning/afternoon from April 6 through June 8.
+The weeks of April and May 13 are off due to Matt’s touring schedule.

 NOTE: It is helpful, but not essential, to be present for the live sessions.
 All class sessions are recorded and available to view on the class website by the following day.